link1905/system-design-101/content/docs/system-administration/system-protection/iam.md

 a2 -> g: Register
 ```

-When redirecting users to the resource service,
+When redirecting the user to the resource service for authorization,
-an application must attach its **id** to the path,
+the application must include its **Client ID** in the redirection request (e.g., `/auth?client_id=123`).
-such as `/auth/id=123` to produce its own exchange codes.
+This ensures that the resource service issues an authorization code specifically for that application.

-When exchanging access tokens,
+During the access token exchange,
-the application uses its identifier (id and secret) to prove it a trusted target.
+the application authenticates itself to the resource service using its **Client ID** and **Client Secret**,
-Thus, the application needs to send the code and its identifier,
+along with the authorization code.
-the resource check them all before responding the token.
+The resource service verifies all these components before issuing the access token.

 ```d2
 shape: sequence_diagram